smartinsightsfromdata/smartinsightsfromdata.github.io/_posts/2015-04-22-choropleths.markdown

 #### A side note

-During the preparation of this simple tutorial I've discovered few interesting things I had forgotten or I didn't know.
+During the preparation of this simple tutorial I've discovered a few interesting things I had forgotten or I didn't know.

 - geojson standard is actually based on a WGS84 projection.
 If you want to be really specific, "urn:ogc:def:crs:OGC:1.3:CRS84".
 This info is in the beginning of the geojson file as CRS.
 - rgdal / gdal automatically re-project the shapefiles when saving to geojson if it is not already in the right CRS: you could possibly save the re-projection step if you save to geojson.
 - Github renders in their gists only geojson (and topojson).
-One of the imlications is that github supports only urn:ogc:def:crs:OGC:1.3:CRS84 (e.g. WGS84).
+One of the implications is that github supports only urn:ogc:def:crs:OGC:1.3:CRS84 (e.g. WGS84).
 - Github uses a openstreetmap (currently the mainstream open source map) layer to render geojson in their gists. .
 - As the Ordnance Survey site puts it, it is a myth to believe that it is possible to re-project exactly from one CRS to another with a simple algorithm: you are bound to have projection errors.
 Especially on a large scale it would be good to have an idea of where you are going to have the largest errors - and how big is going to be.
 Even a "complex" one like the seven point Helmert transformation gives some residual errors.

 This concludes Part 2 of this series.
-Next part will adress the data preparation.
+Next part will address the data preparation.